pepijn/google-cloud-functions-clojure/README.md

 More specifically, a ring adapter (in the case of an HTTP trigger).
 In this library you'll find all that's necessary to reach that goal—batteries (deployment, structured logging, etc.) included.

+## Extras

+The library includes a [namespace for structured logging](src/clojure/nl/epij/gcf/log.clj) and a [namespace with ring middleware to make working with PubSub-triggered invocations easier](src/clojure/nl/epij/pubsub/middleware.clj).

 ## FAQ

 ### Why do I need to write the entrypoint class in Java—can't we compile it from Clojure?